vtexdocs/dev-portal-content/docs/guides/vtex-io/Storefront-Guides/working-with-site-editor.md

 Changes made in Site Editor are immediately reflected in the store, and every storefront block can have its properties changed there.
 For example, you can change the content of a rich text block and shelf properties, such as which collection is being shown, among other changes.

-In this context, developers are responsible for building custom components tailored to specific needs, defining the structure and behavior of these components within the Store Theme, and ensuring seamless integration with Site Editor.
+> ℹ️ Developers are responsible for creating components, defining the structure of the [Store Theme](https://developers.vtex.com/docs/guides/vtex-io-documentation-store-theme), and ensuring seamless integration with Site Editor.
 This integration allows non-technical users to manage and update components easily, empowering store administrators to make changes to their storefronts without modifying the codebase.

 Learn more in [Site Editor - Overview](https://help.vtex.com/tutorial/site-editor-overview--299Dbeb9mFczUTyNQ9xPe1).